 - Hardware Acceleration: Use one of these formats if you have a graphics card.
 If you have a graphics controller that is integrated into the motherboard, you might not want to use this option.
 In practice, it works best to try it both ways to see which gives you the best result.

 - Use Double-Buffering: With these formats, the redraw of the graphics is hidden in a second buffer.
 This eliminates flicker.

 - Show All Formats: All available formats

-- Graphics Formats: Click on the format to use for the tooth chart.
-The selected format number shows at the top.
+- Available Graphics Formats: Click on a format to use for the chart.
+The selected format shows at the top.

 - Install all express/critical Windows Updates.